coralen/People-and-Pets-Detection/README.md

-# People and Pets Recognition
+# People and Pets Detection
 ## Overview
 The "People and Pets Recognition" project focuses on object detection, specifically tailored for images featuring either people or pets.
 In this project, I use a pre-trained YOLOv8 model to classify and differentiate between human subjects and pets, which are specifically dogs and cats, in images.
 The project consists of three main stages: